typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 The condition to be evaluated is simply a check on the value of one of the columns.
 In this case `<DistCoast> != ""` means that the value of the column DistCoast is not (that is what `!=` stands for) empty.

-Every time the  DistCoast column is empty, then, the GRAQL statement sent to GRAKN will look like this:
+Every time the  DistCoast column is empty, then, the GRAQL statement sent to Grakn will look like this:

 ```graql
 insert $x isa oil-platform has platform-id "123";